Automated Incident Response

 - SOC 2 incident response documentation

-Build incident response playbooks in Python.
+Build incident response workflows in Python and run the casework from incidents.
 Get started with OpenSOAR →

 One command.
 No credit card.